 • Star Tours – The Adventures Continue: A fan-favorite 3D, outer space-themed adventure (40” height requirement).

-• Mandalorian Mission in Millennium Falcon: Smugglers Run (Planned for 2026): An updated Star Wars adventure with Mando and Grogu, perfect for tech-savvy tweens (40” height requirement).
+• Millennium Falcon: Smugglers Run – Mandalorian Mission (Coming later in 2026): This updated Star Wars adventure featuring Mando and Grogu is a must-see for tech-savvy tweens (40” height requirement).

-• 70th Anniversary Nighttime Spectacular (Debuts May 16, 2025): A dazzling show with lights and music, appealing to their growing appreciation of Disney magic.
+• 70th Anniversary Nighttime Spectacular (through Aug 9, 2026): A dazzling show with lights and music, appealing to their growing appreciation of Disney magic.

 Teens (Ages 13-17)